nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 Use build token xxxx-xxxx-xxxx-xxxx-xxxx to add data.
 Use admin token xxxx to manage data.
 KEEP THIS SECRET!
 ```

+The wizard configured the remote LHCI server and returned two tokens - build and admin token.
+Write down both somewhere and keep them safe.
+We are going to need the build token later in this blog post.

 Now, if we go to https://lighthouse-server-production-51ca.up.railway.app, there's a new project generated: